elf4j/elf4j/README.md

 ### For Logging Service API Users...

-Note that ELF4J is a logging service facade, rather than implementation.
+ELF4J is a logging service facade, rather than implementation:

 #### No-op by Default

-- Nothing will be logging out (no-op) unless a properly configured external ELF4J logging provider is discovered at the application start time.
-The ELF4J facade itself only ships with the default no-op logging provider.
+- Nothing will be logging out (no-op) unless a properly configured external ELF4J service provider is discovered at the application start time.
+For convenience, the ELF4J facade itself only ships with a default no-op logging provider.

 #### Only One In-effect Logging Provider

-- An API user can select or change to use any [ELF4J service provider](https://github.com/elf4j/elf4j#available-logging-service-providers-of-the-elf4j-spi) at deploy time, without code change.
+- The API user can select or change to use any [ELF4J service provider](https://github.com/elf4j/elf4j#available-logging-service-providers-of-the-elf4j-spi) at deploy time, without code change.
-- The default and recommended setup is to ensure that only the one desired logging provider JAR is present in the classpath at deploy time, or, no external provider JAR if no-op is desired.
-In this case, nothing further is needed for the ELF4J to work.
+- The recommended setup is to ensure that only the one desired logging provider JAR is present in the classpath at deploy time; or no external provider JAR if no-op is desired.
+In this case, nothing further is needed for ELF4J to work.
-- If multiple external provider JARs are present, however, then the system property `elf4j.logger.factory.fqcn` has to be used to select the desired provider. e.g.
+- If multiple external provider JARs are present, somehow, then the system property `elf4j.logger.factory.fqcn` has to be used to select the desired provider.
+No-op applies if the specified provider JAR is absent from the classpath.

   ```
   java -Delf4j.logger.factory.fqcn="elf4j.log4j.Log4jLoggerFactory" -jar MyApplication.jar
   ```

-  No-op applies if the selected provider JAR is absent from the classpath.

-  The system property can also be used to ensure all logging initiated by the ELF4J facade is OFF (no-op):
+  This system property can also be used to ensure no logging (no-op) is initiated by the ELF4J facade:

   ```
   java -Delf4j.logger.factory.fqcn="elf4j.util.NoopLoggerFactory" -jar MyApplication.jar